schubergphilis/keyVault-monitoring-framework/README.md

 - Please have a look at the OpsGenie section.
 - The successfully raised alert will look like:
 ![OpsGenieAlert.png](/icon/opsGenieAlert.png)

-# Pipeline overview
-- If you're more into reading the pipeline code, please skip this section.
-- Multiple components are comprising the pipeline, we have utilized Powershell helpers, ARM templates, and YAML syntax to achieve the goal.
-- The pipeline is defined into two stages.

-## Build stage
-    - Scans source(Powershell) code via the PSScrypt Analyzer tool.
-    - Archives source code, both Azure Function code and Powershell helper module.
-    - Publishes the package/artifact, so that the next stage can consume it.

-## Deploy stage
-    - Does some variable magic to construct the names of the services which will be deployed, you can check the variables folder inside the stages folder, to get more context.
-    - Deploys the Key Vault, where the OpsGenie webhook will be stored, and the same Key Vault will subscribe to its events to the(see further) Azure Function.
-    - Deploys Key Vault secret - OpsGenie webhook is deployed as a secret, and the secret is later on referenced through the app configuration.
-    - Deploys the Azure Function app.
-        - Storage account where function app runtime files will be stored, as well as the storage table which will be used for the event/state tracking.
-        - App service plan - server power that will host our function app.
-        - Autoscale settings, some basic scaling settings for our app service plan.
-        - Azure Function - as the main component of this step.
-        - Artifact that was generated during the Build stage, is being picked up and deployed as a function app code.
-    - Deploys Key Vault access policy, object ID/function app principal is authorized to retrieve secrets from the Key Vault, to consume the OpsGenie webhook.
-    - Deploys app service settings, some Powershell configuration parameters, such as runtime version, and Key Vault reference.
-    - Deploys Event Grid subscription, creates the connection between Key Vault and Azure Function so that Key Vault events are being forwarded to the proper endpoint.

 # OpsGenie overview
 - The whole solution is heavily pointing to the OpsGenie integration, and all Powershell helpers which are written are quite specific.